-A couple of months back I was chatting with a new garden friend when she openly wondered what the next big garden trend will be.
-I have to admit — while I look for design trends all the time…I hadn’t thought much about the big arcs of our collective garden specific tastes.
-I think it is fair to say that vertical gardening isn’t the new kid on the block anymore.
+A couple of months back, I was chatting with a new garden friend when she openly wondered what the next big garden trend would be.
+I must admit — while I look for design trends all the time…I hadn’t thought much about the big arcs of our collective garden-specific tastes.
+It is fair to say that vertical gardening isn’t the new kid on the block anymore.
 It’s here to stay, but you can’t be new forever.
 So what next?

 Will we soon be combining the succulent trend with ever more interesting containers and then combining the containers to create ever more vertical visual appeal?

-Tiered plant stands had a moment when I was kid (I remember seeing them in many friends homes in the 70’s) – but like all good fashion…they went out at some point but I think are now on their way back in but with new and refreshed style.
+Tiered plant stands had a moment when I was a kid.
+I remember seeing them in many friends’ homes in the ’70s (and ours as well) – but like all good fashion, they went out at some point.
+But I think they are now on their way back in but with a new and refreshed style.

 The variation and style choices are endless.
-The shelves, the containers, the plant choices and how you mix and match them together, provide infinite options for self-expression.
+The shelves, the containers, the plant choices, and how you mix and match them together provide infinite options for self-expression.
 These are just a few that have caught my eye recently.
-The one above perhaps being my favorite — it looks like it takes some inspiration from a library…and the idea of having a library of potted plants sounds good to me.
+The one above perhaps is my favorite- it looks like it takes some inspiration from a library.
+The idea of having a library of potted plants sounds good to me.

 So, do we have the making of a big new garden trend?
 Shelved Gardens?
 What do you think?